-Channel Developers must follow all UI patterns and Shopify guidelines as provided to Channel Developer by Shopify with respect to their Channel Application (“Integration Requirements”).
-If at any time, in Shopify’s sole discretion, the Channel Application fails to meet the Integration Requirements, Shopify shall have the right to: (i) delay acceptance of the Channel Application until all Integration Requirements are met, and/or (ii) terminate Channel Developer’s access to the Sales Channel SDK.
+- Channel Developers must follow all UI patterns and Shopify guidelines as provided to Channel Developer by Shopify with respect to their Channel Application (“Integration Requirements”).
+If at any time, in Shopify’s sole discretion, the Channel Application fails to meet the Integration Requirements, Shopify will have the right to: (i) delay acceptance of the Channel Application until all Integration Requirements are met, or (ii) terminate Channel Developer’s access to the Sales Channel SDK.

 2. Revenue Sharing Plans for Channel Developers

 Unless otherwise agreed to in writing by the Parties, Channel Developers who use the Checkout API to integrate the Channel Application into the Service will retain 100% of the revenues from Merchant charges billed through the Shopify Billing API as described in Section C.3.1(d) above.

 - Channel Developer will apply to Shopify for access to the Sales Channel SDK, which will be granted or denied in Shopify’s sole discretion.